1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 	- “Lysenko, in 1931 —1934, advanced the so-called theory of phasic development of plants”  [^4]
 	- Thought potatoes came from russia because of Lenin[^10]
 	- Was against intraspefifc competition[^20]
+		>“How to explain why bourgeois biology values so highly the “theory”  of intraspecific competition?
+Because it must justify the fact that,  in the capitalist society, the great majority of people, in a period  of overproduction of material goods, lives poorly” [^21]
 #### Contra genetics:
  - Undirected nature of mutation contradicted Lysenko[^13]
  - The rate of mutation was used contra genetics[^14]